secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 # Security Levels {#securityLevels}

-- [ ] TODO short introduction to different/used constraints
-**Information Classification: SECRET, RESTRICTED**** **Longevity: less than one day, more than a day** **Constrained Devices: constrained, not constrained**

-The SCC should be able to provide a secure parameter set for different security levels.
+The SCC must be able to provide a secure parameter set for different security levels.
-These security level are containing values for three different kinds of security constraints: **Information classification, Longevity, Constrained devices**
+These security levels depend on the following security constraints: **Information classification (SECRET, RESTRICTED), Longevity (less than one day, more than a day), Constrained devices (constrained, not constrained**.
-The security constraints are further defined in {{constraints}}.
+They are defined in {{constraints}} below.
-Based on combinations of security constraint values different SCCs can be provided to be able to support various security levels with the appropriate choice of parameters.
-Security level definitions for which a SCC should be provided are defined in the following.
+The SCC provides 5 common security levels for which official algorithm/parameter choices are published.

 ## Security Level 1 - Low